 4. South Beach

-You can’t be in Miami without a visit to the beach, and as one of the most visited places in the United States, it’s great to know that one of its most popular beaches is free.
+You can’t be in Miami without a visit to the beach, and as one of the most visited places in the United States.
+It’s great to know that one of its most popular beaches is free and it’s must be included on your itinerary to Miami.

 No entrance fees, no need to be a hotel guest — just go there with a bag of beach gear, your cute swimsuit under your choice beachwear and find a place in the sand.
 Miami has 24/7 summer weather, and the beaches comprise a good part of the city.